Kritsada Kongsrichai: Wrestling career

 Kongsrichai's interest in Muay Thai was short-lived, however, and he began to seek out other sporting endeavors.
 With the help of his cousin, who was a wrestler, he went to the Srisaket Sports School to learn wrestling.

 At the age of 15, he was selected to the Thailand national wrestling team.
 He started out with only freestyle wrestling but later picked up Greco-Roman wrestling, where he would channel his focus on training and competing in the latter style.

 Kritsada Kongsrichai would go on to represent Thailand in Greco-Roman wrestling at the 2009 SEA Games, competing in the 50 kg event.
 He would finish second and won the silver medal in the men's 50 kg Greco-Roman wrestling event.

 Kongsrichai was one of 5 Thai wrestlers selected to participate in the 2010 Asian Games in Guangzhou, China.
 However, he would only make it to the tournament quarterfinals, losing to Japan's Kohei Hasegawa, and did not win any medals.

 Kritsada Kongsrichai returned at the 2013 SEA Games to compete in Greco-Roman wrestling, where he finished in third place to win the bronze medal.

 Kongsrichai resumed competing at the SEA Games when he appeared at the 2021 Southeast Asian Games in Hanoi, Vietnam.
 He made it to the finals of the men's 60 kg Greco-Roman tournament, losing to Angana Jandog Margarito Jr. of the Philippines to win the silver medal.

-Kongsrichai is a highly accomplished wrestler at the national level, being a 13-time Thailand national wrestling champion and having a combined wrestling record of 180–20.
+In total, Kongsrichai has been the Thailand national wrestling champion for 13 times and has a combined wrestling record of 180–20.